 More specifically, with reference to sustainability aspects, the Committee assists the BoD in preparing the NFS pursuant to Legislative Decree 254/2016.
 To this end, the Committee meets every two years to approve the list of topics deemed to be material for the Group, and its opinion is submitted to the Board, which will make decisions on such matters.
 Moreover, given its nature and its sphere of competence, the Committee assesses the risks and opportunities associated with the material topics.
-At an operational level, the Sustainability Function, responsible for managing sustainability activities and led by the Sustainability Officer, operationally coordinates The organisational structure - shown in Figure 22 - in fact highlights the transversal nature of sustainability within the Group.
+At an operational level, the Sustainability Function, responsible for managing sustainability activities and led by the Sustainability Officer, operationally coordinates sustainability initiatives and developments.
+This Function was established in 2022 by reorganising the R&D Sustainability Function to more effectively structure the vision of sustainability within the corporate organisation and the business.